Did you know that every day is earth day? We ‘get’ to live on this planet called earth which makes every day an earth day.

 It can’t get much better than that.
 This is truly happening 24/7!

 But all is not well on our earth as we know.
 Let us look into what a few others say about what is happening here.
-I have gathered together 3 of my green friends to write articles for this day.
+I have gathered together 3 of my green friends to write articles for this Earth Day even though it is every day.

 “After many years of inland living, I moved to California.
 My first few weeks in Pacific Grove were ecstatic.
 I could hear the Ocean from my little apartment; smell the intoxicating sea as I stepped out my front door and walk to Asilomar State Beach in ten minutes.”